ValidAQ/WK_LoadIntoLevel/README.md

 > Refer to `M_Gamemode` and `CL_GameManager` classes in game's code for more information on the scene-loading behavior.

 The config file can be found at `<Game Directory>\BepInEx\config\com.validaq.loadintolevel.cfg`

+Mod thumbnail based on an icon from the Remix Icon library.